-Soko-Ban (1984), for MS-DOS - Spectrum HoloByte |
+Soko-Ban (1988), for MS-DOS - Spectrum HoloByte |

 "Sokoban" in Japanese means something like "warehouse keeper": in the original version of the game, the warehouse keeper has to pushing boxes to their destination.
-Sokoban collections that can be considered "classics" are designed by Thinking Rabbit, all with puzzles very intuitive and relatively easy: "Original" (1984), "Sokoban Perfect" (1989), "IQ Carrier" (1990, a collection of 28 levels for a handheld electronic game from Radio Shack), "Sokoban Revenge" (1991) and the two sets of "Boxxle" (1990-91).
+Sokoban collections that can be considered "classics" are designed by Thinking Rabbit, all with puzzles very intuitive and relatively easy: "Original" (1988), "Sokoban Perfect" (1989), "Sokoban Revenge" (1991) and the two sets of "Boxxle" (1990-91).
 If you've never played Sokoban, these are the most desirable collections, and certainly the best way to get into the game.

 Boxxle, 1990 - Nintendo